EWSS - Overview

 Further information on the qualifying criteria can be found on the Revenue website .

-The following revised rates are currently effective until March 31st 2021.
+The following rates are effective until 31st January 2022:

 Please note: gross pay includes notional pay and is before any deductions for pension, salary sacrifice etc.